 - Tutors meet students outside at their Year Zone at the start of registration. - A whistle will be blown at 8.30am.
 Students line up in alphabetical order.
 Tutors check uniform and follow up with Progress Leader if necessary. - Tutors lead students in single file to their tutor room, ensuring outdoor coats are removed before entry to the Academy and carried or put in bags. - Students stand behind their chairs to say the Academy Prayer.
 Students then sit. - Tutors take the register aloud.
 Students must respond 'Yes, Sir' or 'Yes, Miss'. - If any students come in late, they should be given L mark and the number of minutes recorded.
 Late students are met at the main doors by staff and names are logged.
-Students who are persistently late will be put in detention after school.
+Students who are persistently late will be put in detentions after school.

-- Registers must be saved immediately. - Tutors should ensure that all students have put any coats and outdoor wear in their lockers or bags. - Tutors ensure that students have the correct equipment and uniform, and send students to the Pastoral Office if necessary. - Tutors present information needed by the students for that day. - Tutors check Pastoral Support Plan (PSP) cards and ensure that all students who need them have them. - Students should stand behind chairs and are dismissed one row at a time. - Tutors should ensure that the room is locked and left tidy.
+- Registers must be saved immediately. - Tutors ensure that students have the correct equipment and uniform, and send students to the Pastoral Office if necessary.
+Tutors to make contact home with parents. - Mobile phones are turned off and given to the tutor to lock away (Year 7 & 8 initially). - Tutors present information needed by the students for that day. - Tutors check Pastoral Support Plan (PSP) cards and ensure that all students who need them have them. - Students complete the reading session as directed by the tutor. - Students should stand behind chairs and are dismissed one row at a time.